natalieagus/50002/docs/FPGA/fpga_1.md

 >
 > [Please read the guide here](https://natalieagus.notion.site/Vivado-on-EC2-8ad5254e1091458bb62ce1e10ff5e95f?pvs=4).

+### Intel macs
+If somehow you're still using Intel macbooks, then you might want to **dual boot** ([step by step guide here](https://docs.google.com/presentation/d/1yiXF70mobzyOHiCXZC9BBaf-A0aWPYj0CFVkv2Mx47A/edit?usp=sharing)), or use virtualisation software like VMWare or Virtual Box.
+There are plenty of guides online on how to set up these VMs with Windows.

 ### x86 Windows or Linux

 1. Install <a href="https://www.xilinx.com/support/download.html" target="_blank">Xilinx Vivado</a> : scroll down until you see the **Self-extracting Web-Installer**  (Windows or Linux only).
 	* Sign-up for a **free** Xilinx account
 	* Download Vivado ML Edition (2023.2) or Vivado HLx (2020.2).
 Either are tested and work perfectly.
 If you don't see these versions, please click the left tab **Vivado Archive** under "Version" in the site.